14-09-06.3. Custody investigations and reports--Costs

 3. The court shall mail the investigator’s report to counsel and to any party not represented by counsel at least thirty days before the hearing.
 The investigator shall make available to any such counsel or party the complete file of data and reports underlying the investigator’s report and the names and addresses of all persons whom the investigator has consulted.
 A party may call the investigator and any person whom the investigator has consulted for cross-examination at the hearing.
 A party may not waive the party’s right of cross-examination before the hearing.

-4. The court shall enter an order for the costs of any such investigation against either or both parties, except that if the parties are indigent the expenses must be borne by the county where the child resided at the time the action was commenced or if a modification of parental rights and responsibilities, at the time the motion to modify is served.
+4. The court shall enter an order for the costs of any such investigation against either or both parties, except that if the parties are indigent the expenses must be borne by the human service zone where the child resided at the time the action was commenced or if a modification of parental rights and responsibilities, at the time the motion to modify is served.